lillycat332/NitrogenApp/README.md

 # Why BSD?
 Why not [insert other license]?

 I used the BSD License because I believe GPL is not truly FOSS due to it's viral license, and BSD is much better in this regard.

+# Why is it called Nitrogen?

+I dunno, it sounds cool I guess?
+It's mainly in reference to the old Carbon framework though.